kingzamzon/tech-writing/task-1/README.md

 Commit is used to capture a snapshot of repository currently staged changes.

 To commit a file, use the command `git commit -m "commit message"`.
 `commit message` is the short descriptive message of what you did.

 ![Git Commit Message](./images/img5.png)

-## GitHub Desktop vs. Github CLI
+## GitHub Desktop vs. GitHub CLI

-If you are new to Github and you love Grahics User Interface(GUI) Github Desktop is the best option cause you have all tool to manage all github without seeing the command line.
+If you are new to GitHub and you love Grahics User Interface(GUI) GitHub Desktop is the best option cause you have all tool to manage all GitHub without seeing the command line.

-Github CLI brings GitHub commands like making PR, actions and raising issues e.t.c to the terminal without interfacing with the GitHub Website.
+GitHub CLI brings GitHub commands like making PR, actions and raising issues e.t.c to the terminal without interfacing with the GitHub Website.

-In what ever world you choose, GitHub Desktop or Github CLI, don't forget to share with the world.
+In what ever world you choose, GitHub Desktop or GitHub CLI, don't forget to share with the world.